reza-t3/Machine-Learning-Course/README.md

 # Machine-Learning-Course
-This repository belongs to Projects and assignments of machine learning course at University of Tehran, School of Electrical and Computer Engineering.
+This repository contains the material for the Machine Learning course at University of Tehran, School of Electrical and Computer Engineering.